 In this section, we describe how to connect serial devices to the MC-1100 embedded computer.
 Be sure to read and follow these common safety precautions before proceeding with the installation of any electronic device:

-- Use separate paths to route wiring for power and devices.
-If power wiring and device wiring paths must cross, make sure the wires are perpendicular at the intersection point. - NOTE: Do not run signal or communication wiring together with power wiring in the same wire conduit.
-To avoid interference, wires with different signal characteristics should be routed separately. - Use the type of signal transmitted through a wire to determine which wires should be kept separate.
-The rule of thumb is that wiring that shares similar electrical characteristics can be bundled together. - · Keep input wiring and output wiring separate. - It is advisable to label the wiring to all devices in the system.
+• Use separate paths to route wiring for power and devices.
+If power wiring and device wiring paths must cross, make sure the wires are perpendicular at the crossing point.

+NOTE: Do not run signal or communication wiring together with power wiring in the same wire conduit.
+To avoid interference, wires with different signal characteristics should be routed separately.

+- Use the type of signal transmitted through a wire to determine which wires should be kept separate.
+The rule of thumb is that wiring that shares similar electrical characteristics can be bundled together. - Keep input wiring and output wiring separated. - For future reference, you should label the wiring used for all of your devices.